 Price per person:

 The fees include all teaching activities and materials, refreshments during class, lunch and entry fees for events, but exclude accommodation and food at events.

 Depending on the number and composition of participants we might be able to offer partial scholarships to exceptionally talented individuals.
 Please contact Professor Sabine Benoit for further information.

 How to apply

-Applications can be made up to one month before the start of the course.
+Applications can be made right up to the start of the course.
 However, the group size is limited so that we recommend to apply early to avoid any disappointment.

 Terms and conditions